skaiser/mediaquery.js/README.md

 ## Known Bugs

+My IE VMs aren't working right now, so I actually have no idea whether this works in IE. I've ordered some licenses and will test once I get IE access again.

 ## Attribution/Credits
 Jeremy Keith, James Pearce, Paul Irish, Nicholas Zakas and Springload for their inspiring and pioneering ideas and work.